FabianWe/goauth/README.md

 ## Installation
 Installation with `go get github.com/FabianWe/goauth/` should do the trick.
 One important notice though: The [bcrypt](https://godoc.org/github.com/FabianWe/goauth "bcrypt") package still uses the old "golang.org/x/net/context" package.
 I tried to install it inside a docker container (so a "fresh" installation of Go) and it didn't work because the import can't be resolved in newer versions of Go.
 I tried even `go tool fix -force context /go/src/golang.org/x/crypto/` (here is the problem).
 But the acme package uses a package from context that go fix can't fix...
 So in my docker installation I ended up simply removing the file (see [Dockerfile](./Dockerfile)).
 Of course this is not a suitable option.
 So you may have to install the old context package by checking out the project our something.
 I hope this issue resolves itself once the old imports are gone.

+If you're planning to you *sqlite* (support for that should be out very soon) take care of the installation notice, I quote:
+"This package can be installed with the go get command

+    go get github.com/mattn/go-sqlite3

+go-sqlite3 is cgo package.
+If you want to build your app using go-sqlite3, you need gcc.
+However, if you install go-sqlite3 with go install github.com/mattn/go-sqlite3, you don't need gcc to build your app anymore."

 ## Where do I start?
 Well, that depends on what you wish to do.
 First create a mysql database connection using [github.com/go-sql-driver/mysql](github.com/go-sql-driver/mysql) or any other driver that works with MySQL.